Savory/savory.github.io/_posts/2024-06-21-mongodb-in-danet-v2.md

 Well, that's it folks !
 It wasn't hard, now you know !

-The same package handles Deno KV, and we will cover Postgres in a future article since it plays by slightly different rules.
+The same package handles Deno KV.
+To learn how to use Postgres in Danet, check [this article out]({{site.baseurl}}{% post_url 2024-08-09-postgres-in-danet-v2 %}) — it plays by slightly different rules.

 To learn more about Danet, check out our documentation : [https://danet.land](https://danet.land)